-For more information about the course, please see

-Mrs Sutliff, Mrs Cooper or Miss Wrathall
+For more information about the course, please see Mrs Sutliff or Mrs Cooper

-Cambridge Technical in ICT
+Cambridge Technical in ICT Board: OCR

 You need to have six grade 4's or above at GCSE.
 Computer Science or the Cambridge National in Information Technologies is not a prerequisite for this course.